Bundaberg Brewed Drinks: Tourism

-In 2005, Bundaberg Brewed Drinks opened their tourist facility, the Bundaberg Barrel, one of Australia's Big Things in Bundaberg East.
+In 2005, Bundaberg Brewed Drinks opened their tourist facility, the Bundaberg Barrel, one of the big things in Bundaberg East.

 The Bundaberg Barrel provides visitors with the opportunity to sample every Bundaberg flavour through an interactive guided tasting session.

 In 2023 and 2024, The Bundaberg Barrel was awarded a Tripadvisor Travellers' Choice Award.
 This award is provided to accommodations, attractions and restaurants that consistently earn great reviews from travellers and are ranked within the top 10% of properties on Tripadvisor.

 Awards

-The Bundaberg Brewed Drinks range has received recognition across the globe for its high-quality taste.
-Recognition includes Gold in the Mixers category at the Berlin Spirits Competition, Double Gold at the SIP Awards, Gold at the New York International Spirit Awards, and more.
+The Bundaberg Brewed Drinks range has received recognition across the globe, including awards such as the Gold in the Mixers category at the Berlin Spirits Competition, Double Gold at the SIP Awards and Gold at the New York International Spirit Awards.

 In 2022, Bundaberg Brewed Drinks was rated Australia's #1 Soft Drink in the Canstar Blue Most Satisfied Customer Awards.